chickensoft-games/GodotEnv/README.md

 }
 ```

-### Installing Addons
+### 🪄 Installing Addons

-GodotEnv will install addons from symlinks, local paths, or remote git url's using the system shell.
-Please make sure you've configured git in your shell environment to use any desired credentials, since git will be used to clone local and remote repositories.
+GodotEnv uses the system shell to install addons from symlinks, local paths, and remote git url's and zip files.
+Please make sure you've configured `git` in your shell environment to use any desired credentials so it can clone any local and remote repositories you reference.

 ```shell
 godotenv addons install